rithikg1/Data-Analytics-Portfolio/README.md

 ## About Me

 I'm a data analyst with hands-on experience in statistical modeling, machine learning, data visualization, and business intelligence.
 My work spans health analytics, environmental science, global sales strategy, and technology trend analysis.
-I'm proficient in Python, R, SQL, PowerBI, and Tableau, and I enjoy tackling real-world problems where data can drive better decisions.
+I'm proficient in Python, R, SQL, PowerBI, and Tableau and I enjoy tackling real-world problems where data can drive better decisions.

 ---